 - Sisters head out to the markets to buy the choicest Rakhi for their brothers well in advance so that they can send the Rakhi by post if the brothers live far away, while the brothers start surveying the market for gifts for their sisters which suits their pockets and budgets.

 - It is a scenario of great festivity in all the houses on the day of rakhi, where the entire family tries to get together.
 Family members flaunt new clothes, and women and girls apply henna on the palms.
-There is a sweets galore and a carnival spirit in all the homes .
+There are sweets galore and a carnival spirit in all the homes.

 - The armed forces are also not forgotten on this day.
 The men in uniform, who are out there protecting the interests of the nation as well as the citizens, are felicitated on this day, as the locals near the border area go and tie the thread of utmost respect on the wrist of the soldiers.